SyntaxSquad4044/Codepit/README.md

-# 🚀 CodeHub - Your Smart Gateway to Coding & Open Source!
+# 🚀 CodePit - Your Smart Gateway to Coding & Open Source!

 CodeHub is a centralized platform that brings together coding challenges from multiple platforms like LeetCode, Codeforces, CodeChef, and HackerRank, along with recommended GitHub open-source projects — all in one place.
 Powered by AI, it helps you discover personalized challenges and projects based on your preferences, history, and skill level.